ShaneNolan/LITRealty/README.md

 - Extra Functionality:
 	- [x] Mutli select upload:
 		- Handles special cases such as updating, folder change.
-	- [x] Authorization
+	- [x] Authorization:
 		- Only agents assigned to a property can edit and delete those properties.
 	- [x] Validation:
 		- Empty fields, xss/sql.

 ## Customer Functionality
 - [x] Every customer will be able to search the database for a property based on its price and location.
 The search results should be presented in tabular form.
 This table must include a thumbnail image for the property.
 As an extra option, the customer should also be able to refine their search results - consider using Data Tables (https://datatables.net/) to help you refine your search results.